MileHacker Logo

 Nature's Doorstep

-Beyond its city core, Barnaul functions as a natural starting point for adventures into the Altai region.
+Beyond its urban core, Barnaul functions as a natural starting point for adventures into the Altai region.
 While the dramatic peaks are a few hours away, the city on its own access to the "ribbon pine forest," ideal for walking, cycling, or cross-country skiing in winter.
 The Ob River embankment is a scenic escape within the city, perfect for evening strolls or enjoying river views.

 Traveler Insights